obiwanus/focus-zig/LOG.md

 - No known bugs

 # DONE
++ Move cursor left and right with ctrl
 + Adjust cursor after save
 + Store full line ranges so that we don't have to worry about checking for last line
     + Refactor line ranges